brooklynrail/brooklynrail-platform/content/events/2021/06/a-tribute-to-lawrence-ferlinghetti.md

 event_platform:
   - zoom
 ---
-Organized by *Rail* Consulting Editor Raymond Foye.
+A special thanks to *Rail* Consulting Editor Raymond Foye for organizing this event.